 5. Assist cross-platform planning

 Every blog post is a potential social media post, too.
-Businesses rarely use only one content channel, and a content calendar stimulates the cohesive cross-platform approach to content.
+Businesses rarely use only one content channel, and a marketing calendar stimulates the cohesive cross-platform approach to content.

 Repurpose some of your own blog post content into social posts, or dig out evergreen curated content your team can distribute across all channels.
 A content calendar will document it all.